 - and looks basically the same on any device.

-It might be wise test out this format, maybe even in the form of a split test.
-Send two emails with the same content one with a traditional newsletter design and the other something similar to this example.
+It might be wise to test out this format, maybe even in the form of a split test.
+Send two emails with the same content one with traditional newsletter design and the other something similar to this example.

 When you experiment with new layouts and design elements it’s recommended to create multiple variations.